Sandy Point Wildlife and the WHiSPA Project

 Want to help or get in touch?

 Want to help out on the project, join the WHiSPA committee, or volunteer for a planting day?
-Contact us at email@example.com or ring Caitlin on 0428 302 938 or Di on 0437392277
+Contact us at firstname.lastname@example.org .

 Wildlife rescue and transport

-We've now set up a phone list of people who've volunteered to help with transporting sick or injured animals from or near Sandy Point to a local wildlife shelter.
+We've also set up a phone list of people to help with transporting sick or injured animals from or near Sandy Point to a local wildlife shelter or a vet for treatment.
 Thanks to those who have already put their hands up for this.

-If you'd also like to be included on this list please contact Di on 0437 392 277.
+If you'd also like to be included on this list please also contact us at firstname.lastname@example.org.
 This is purely for transporting animals, not for catching them.

 Wildlife rescue contacts